shenwalter/ES233/README.md

 # ES233
-December 2022 | Code used in final project for ENG-SCI 233: Water, Weather and Climate, Harvard University.
+December 2022 | Code used in final project, titled "Cumulative heat stress as a metric for long-term impacts of heatwaves", for ENG-SCI 233: Water, Weather and Climate, Harvard University.

 Key files are: